TomDav28/PHPTRAVEL_Tests/README.md

 **Build instructions:**
 1. Have Python 3.x and PIP installed on your device
+2. Clone the repo
-2. Navigate to project root:
+3. Navigate to project root:

     `cd <PATH_TO_PROJECT>/PHPTRAVELS_tests/`

-3. Install dependencies from requirements.txt :
+4. Install dependencies from requirements.txt :

     With PIP:

     `pip install -r requirements.txt`

- 4. Execute /run_me.py
+5. Execute /run_me.py

      `python run_me.py`

-NOTE - The program was developed on windows, I still experience permission issues with mac - especially regarding the access to ChromeDriver
+The program was developed on windows